joshbegley/nyt-latest/previous.md

 https://nytimes.com/2024/08/30/us/politics/trump-taylor-swift-fans-endorsement.html

 **A Defensive Trump Tries to Limit the Fallout of the Arlington Clash**\
-`At a rally in western Pennsylvania, the former president insisted that he had not been seeking publicity at the military cemetery on Monday and defended his campaign’s actions.`\
+`At two events on Friday, the former president insisted that he had not been seeking publicity at the military cemetery on Monday and defended his campaign’s actions.`\
 https://nytimes.com/2024/08/30/us/politics/trump-rally-arlington.html

 **In a Robbie Williams Biopic, the Star Is a C.G.I.
 Monkey.
 That’s Right.**\